RedHat-UX/red-hat-design-system/elements/rh-spinner/docs/20-guidelines.md

 - If you use the small size with a text label, it can be used in very small containers like a card
 - If you use the small size without a text label, it should only be used in buttons or other containers of equal size

-{% example palette="light",
-          alt=" Spinner usage examples; from top to bottom, an app, a dialog, a card, and a button showing spinners of various sizes with and without text labels", src="../spinner-examples.png" %}
+![Spinner usage examples; from top to bottom, an app, a dialog, a card, and a button showing spinners of various sizes with and without text labels]({{ '../spinner-examples.png' | url }})

 ## Orientation